Fractionally-Supervised Classification: Mixture Models and Classification

+where $H\ge G$.
+As is common practice in classification problems, we restrict ourselves to $H=G$ hereafter.
+This is equivalent to assuming that all classes represented amongst the unlabelled observations are also represented amongst the labelled observations.
+Furthermore, one should note that relaxing this assumption, i.e., allowing $H>G$, requires only very minor modifications to the methodology described hereafter.
+Further discussion about the number of components, in this context, is given in Section~\ref{sec:GH}.

-The EM algorithm cycles through an expectation step (E-step) and a maximization step (M-step) until convergence.
-We start with an initial estimate $\bTheta^{(0)}$ for $\bTheta$, and the EM algorithm proceeds as follows.
+The EM algorithm iterates through an expectation step (E-step) and a maximization step (M-step) until a stopping criterion is satisfied.
+Starting with an initial estimate for $\bTheta$, denoted by $\bTheta^{(0)}$, the EM algorithm proceeds as follows, where $(t)$ indicates the iteration~$t$.